CBD vs THC: The Complete Guide to Cannabis

 And while none of these options will get you high, if you’re worried about drug testing, you’re probably better off being safe than sorry.

 Ingestibles, or edibles, are perhaps the easiest way to take full advantage of all that CBD has to offer.
-They can come in the form of traditional capsules, CBD gummies, or even things like cotton candy, but they all work the same way.
+They can come in the form of traditional capsules, CBD gummies, or even things like cotton candy – but they all work the same way.

 Each edible product will contain a certain amount of CBD per serving, which allows you to know precisely how much CBD you are taking every time.
 After swallowing, the CBD makes its way to your stomach, where it is digested and absorbed into the bloodstream.

-Even though the word “sublingual” seems scary, sublingual tinctures are very simple and efficient.
+Tinctures are very simple and efficient.

-3. Is CBD Federally Legal?
+Is CBD Federally Legal?

 One of the most common questions we get asked at cbdMD is, “In what states is CBD oil legal?”
 And while the answer is undoubtedly less tricky than learning the difference between “full spectrum” and “broad spectrum,” it definitely requires a little explanation.

-When it comes to CBD oil's legal status, just like with judging the legal status of hemp, it all comes down to THC content.
+When it comes to CBD oil's legal status, just like judging the legal status of hemp, it all comes down to THC content.
 While the 2018 Farm Bill federally legalized hemp and hemp-based products, not all CBD oils are made from federally legal hemp.

-Thirty-three states have already begun or are creating medical marijuana programs, which means that in those 33 states, there may be “CBD Oil” that contains more than the federally sanctioned amount of THC.
+Thirty-three states have already begun or are creating medical marijuana programs, which means that in those 33 states, there may be “CBD oil” that contains more than the federally sanctioned amount of THC.
 In the case of these oils, they are only legal in the state they were purchased in, and taking them across state lines would technically be a federal offense.

 On the other hand, CBD products made with industrial hemp containing less than 0.3 percent THC are federally legal.
 That means it’s ok to order these products online without fear of breaking the law, and the TSA has even approved these types of CBD products to take onto airplanes so that you can travel all over.

-We covered a lot of information in this blog about hemp, CBD, and THC, and while it would take forever to tell you literally everything there is to know about these three topics, this is a great place to start.
+And while it would take forever to tell you literally everything there is to know about these three topics, this is a great place to start.
 Education has no exact finish line, so keep reading, asking questions, and searching for exactly what you need to make the most informed decisions possible.